Research and Nature Conservation Internship in Brazil

 ORGANIZATION

 ETIV do Brasil is a nonprofit NGO operating in the Itacaré region of Bahia, Brazil since 2015.
 With an emphasis on youth development, they aim to advance social justice, ecological conservation, and sustainable development through a range of projects in the region.
-They also place a high priority on offering professional and personal development for their interns through hands-on experience working with local communities in international settings; or Education Through International Volunteering (ETIV)
+They also place a high priority on offering professional and personal development for their interns through hands-on experience working with local communities in international settings.

-As an intern, you’ll work closely with your supervisors, a biologist and mangrove specialist, to research the region’s various habitats and monitor biodiversity.
+As a Mangrove Research and Nature Conservation intern, you’ll work closely with a biologist and mangrove specialist to research the region’s various habitats and monitor biodiversity.
 You’ll also play a role in devising and facilitating educational programs for the local community to help act on your scientific findings.

 • Monitoring regional populations of the mangrove tree